isabella232/katacoda-scenarios-8/basic-data-modeling/step4.md

 `SELECT * from heartrate_v5 WHERE pet_chip_id = 123e4567-e89b-12d3-a456-426655440b23 LIMIT 3;`{{execute}}

-If the order was ascending (as it is by default) instead of descending, we'd have to do a full scan to get to the last 3 rows.
+If the order was ascending (as it is by default) instead of descending, we'd have to do a full scan to get to the last three rows.